-Moving your possessions to France was once the preserve of a few specialist international removals firms.
-Not any more.
-There are over 20 firms listed in the FrenchEntrée.com Directory alone.
-With so many people on the move the market has expanded a lot and there are operators catering for every budget, region and type of consignment: from “one man and his van” to the big well-known removals firms.
+Moving your possessions to France was once the preserve of a few specialist international removals firm, but with so many people on the move, the market has expanded a lot.
+There are now operators catering for every budget, region and type of consignment: from “one man and his van” to the big well-known removals firms.
+So, what should you take into account when choosing a removals firm?
+Here’s our advice.

 If you’re really stretched on your budget and you don’t have too many things to move you might be tempted to do a self-drive van hire.
 There’s nothing wrong with this and lots of people have moved to France this way in the past.
 But do make sure you are well-prepared.
 There’s a lot more to French removals than just packing up some cardboard boxes and stuffing them in the back of a van – that’s why many people prefer to use a firm to do the job for them.